ScottLogic/blog/_posts/2015-03-05-reactjs-in-swift.md

 title: Implementing React.js in Swift
 date: 2015-03-05 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 layout: default_post
 summary: This blog post explores the novel approach taken by the React.js team, where the UI is expressed as a function of the current application state, and re-implements it with Swift.
 ---

 This blog post explores the novel approach taken by the [React.js](http://facebook.github.io/react/) team, where the UI is expressed as a function of the current application state, and re-implements it with Swift.